MetalPetal/MetalPetal/README.md

 # Required if you are using Swift.
 pod 'MetalPetal/Swift'

-# Recommended if you'd like to run MetalPetal on Apple Silicon Macs.
+# Recommended if you'd like to run MetalPetal on Apple silicon Macs.
 pod 'MetalPetal/AppleSilicon'

 ```